garachovitis/frontend_neobill/README.md

 │   ├── categoryModal.tsx            ──► Modal that displays all data of each category on categories │   ├── categorySelectionModal.tsx   ──► Modal for selecting categories from index
 │   ├── newAccountModal.tsx          ──► Modal for adding a new account from settings
-│   ├── terms&conditionsModal.tsx    ──► Modal for terms and conditions in settings
+│   ├── terms&conditionsModal.tsx    ──► Modal for terms and conditions in settings called from newaccount │
-│
 ├── styles
 │   ├── categoriesStyles.ts   ──► Styles for categories screen